leomorpho/goship/README.md

 Create a new file in `routes/` and add your route.
 A route is a standard Echo handler with some added goodies.
 Once you've added handlers for your route, you can hook it up to the router in `routes/routes.go`, where the route should be registered to be reachable from the web.

+## Set Action Messages

+Following an action (POST/DELETE/GET/etc), a msg can be shown to the user.
+For example, a success message can shown with `msg.Success("An email confirmation was sent!")` upon user registration.
+The following message types are currently available:
+- success
+- info
+- warning
+- danger

+See `pkg/repos/msg/msg.go` for more info.

 ## Realtime and Notifications